 SADX missions are uninspired, frustrating, samey and unoriginal, but perhaps they’re better than nothing?
 Maybe, but the Dreamcast version also had extra content, and in some ways it was quite a bit richer than the lackluster Mission Mode.
 So let’s talk about Sonic Adventure DLCs and compare them against SADX missions.

 Before discussing the DLCs, let me just get one thing out of the way.
-Some people claim that Sonic Adventure’s extra content requires the Dreamcast to be connected to the Internet and, because the official SA1 website went down, this content is no longer accessible, so SA1’s extra content is “a moot point”.
-This is not the case at all.
-First of all, the SA1 website has been brought back online by dedicated fans, and you can access it the same way you could in 1999 – complete with monthly events you can participate in!
+Some people claim that Sonic Adventure’s extra content requires the Dreamcast to be connected to the Internet and, because the official SA1 website went down, this content is no longer accessible.
+This is actually not the case.
+The SA1 website has been brought back online by dedicated fans, and you can access it the same way you could in 1999 – complete with monthly events you can participate in!
 Secondly, you can get the DLCs without connecting the Dreamcast to the Internet – by using one of the VMU backup CDs.
 SADX still has the advantage of having all the extra content bundled directly with the game, of course.

 If you do access the SA1 website, however, it gets quite close to SADX in terms of features.
 There are maps for Adventure Fields, gameplay tips for each character, and the Chao Daycare system where you can upload your Chao.
 The site also has the Chao Black Market where you can buy rare Chao for emblems (this was the purpose of SA1 emblems all along, but the feature never worked in the US when the Dreamcast was still officially supported).
 But most importantly, you can get various event DLCs.

 Sonic Adventure was one of the first console games to have DLCs, which were all free.
 After downloading a small file onto the VMU, new content was added to (or unlocked in) the game.
 Even though the DLCs were simple in nature, it was pretty fascinating for a 1998 game.
 I’ve recreated Dreamcast DLCs as a mod for SADX, so you can experience them in the PC version.
-In this post we aren’t going to talk about every DLC, but here’s a post that describes all of them, and in the playlist below you can watch all of the DLCs in action.
+In this post we aren’t going to talk about every DLC, but here’s a post that describes all of them.

 SA1 had only a few DLCs, and many of them were simple decorations rather than new challenges.
 However, in some ways the DLCs were more unique than SADX missions.
 Every DLC added some unique objects, be it Reebok shoes, Christmas trees or gold rings to celebrate the year 2000.
-The DLCs are also technically superior to SADX missions in several ways:
+The DLCs also have some advantages to SADX missions:

 1) The DLC system allows to add new assets without touching the base game.
-In theory, even today it’s still possible to create custom SA1 decorations and challenges that add completely new models, textures, sounds and music without hacking the main game.
+Even today it’s still possible to create custom SA1 decorations and challenges that add completely new models, textures, sounds and music without hacking the main game.
+A custom challenge has already been made for the original game.
 By contrast, SADX uses a set of hardcoded “mission objects” discussed earlier, though it can also load any object from a specific level’s object list (such as the “fugitive” in Red Mountain)*.
 That apart, the SA1 system is more versatile and “futureproof” than the hardcoded SADX system.
 While this barely matters to the player, isn’t it quite revealing that a DLC system designed for downloadable content in a 1998 Dreamcast game is technically superior to the one used in the supposedly “enhanced” port that came out on more powerful hardware 5 years later?

 2) The timers and counters used in SA1 DLCs can work across different stages, which makes it possible to create challenges spanning across several locations (for example, the QUO DLC takes place in both Station Square and the Mystic Ruins).
 SADX counters and timers reset as soon as you leave the area, so all SADX missions are restricted to one act in one level.

 3) Despite being simplistic overall, SA1 DLCs provide more content than SADX missions.
-For example, there are no SADX missions that change music (Christmas 98 and 99, Y2K, Samba GP) or unlock new Twinkle Circuit courses (Samba GP) – even though there are five unused Twinkle Circuit courses still in the game, SADX makes zero use of them.
+For example, there are no SADX missions that change music (Christmas 98 and 99, Y2K, Samba GP) or unlock new Twinkle Circuit courses (Samba GP).
+SADX could have used that because there are five unused Twinkle Circuit courses still in the game.
 SA1 DLCs also change the stages a lot more – apart from decorations (that are also not found in SADX missions), SA1 DLCs sometimes add new platforms or obstacles (AT&T challenges).
 As basic as the DLCs are, they still seem more creative than SADX missions.

 4) Even though the Steam and nextgen console versions of SADX have online leaderboards (which SA1 also had), there’s no competitive element to the missions.
 By contrast, SA1 events offer time challenges where you can compete with other players.
 At some point there were even real life prizes!
 Even today you can still compete against other players in those challenges if you connect your Dreamcast to the Internet (AT&T, Reebok, Samba GP etc.).

-Now let’s talk about the most questionable addition in SADX extra content: Metal Sonic.
+Now let’s talk about Metal Sonic.
 Metal Sonic is simply a Sonic model swap with one extra running animation, and it’s also broken in multiple ways:

 1) In all versions of SADX except the Gamecube version his voice clips are missing.
 Even in the Steam/nextgen console ports, which switched back to ADX audio for voices and music.

 2) When Metal Sonic is not moving, he is always leaning on a side, even when he is standing on a flat surface.
-It almost looks like a bug, but judging by the game’s disassembled code it is clearly intentional.
-One theory is that they changed the standing animation to avoid Metal Sonic from saying Sonic’s idle lines after staying still for too long.
+It almost looks like a bug, but judging by the game’s disassembled code it is intentional.
+One possible reason is that the standing animation was changed to prevent Metal Sonic from saying Sonic’s idle lines after staying still for too long.

 3) Metal Sonic’s afterimage effect has transparency problems with almost everything.
 It was supposed to look similar to Sonic’s fake “motion blur” in SA1, but it renders behind everything and ends up looking strange half the time.
 Here is a typical example seen when Metal Sonic is jumping on a background that has any sort of transparency: